ContextMapper/contextmapper.github.io/project-background.md

 ---

-The Context Mapper project has been developed as part of term projects at the [University of Applied Sciences of Eastern Switzerland (HSR FHO)](https://www.hsr.ch).
+The Context Mapper project has been developed as part of term projects at the [Eastern Switzerland University of Applied Sciences (OST)](https://www.ost.ch) (former "HSR").
 You can find further background information and details about our projects in the papers listed below.

 ## Papers & _Context Mapper_ - Related Links